 The university chooses to spend only a portion of the investment income (including changes in the value of investments) each year.
-Under the spending plan established by the university, 4.5% of a three-year moving average of the fair value of endowment investments has been authorized for expenditure.
+Under the spending plan established by the university, four and a half percent of a three-year moving average of the fair value of endowment investments has been authorized for expenditure.
 The remaining amount, if any, is retained to be used in future years when the amount computed using the spending plan exceeds the investment income.
-At June 30, 2013, net appreciation of \$124,236,860.03 is available to be spent, of which \$121,691,022.31 is restricted for scholarships and fellowships, libraries, instructional department uses, academic support, research, and other purposes.
-The per unit fair value for participating endowments was \$3.272283 at June 30, 2013.
-Income distributed was \$0.14050 per share in 2013, or \$28,044,905.52.
+At June 30, 2014, net appreciation of \$196,173,649.46 is available to be spent, of which \$192,109,301.15 is restricted for scholarships and fellowships, libraries, instructional department uses, academic support, research, and other purposes.
+The per unit fair value for participating endowments was \$3.639978 at June 30, 2014.
+Income distributed was \$0.14252 per share in 2014, or \$30,063,525.46.

-The university's consolidated investment pool is invested to maximize total return rather than current income consistent with provisions of the Uniform Prudent Management of Institutional Funds Act adopted by the State of Tennessee in 2007.
-The total return for fiscal year 2013 and the three and five years then ended was 12.1%, 10.0%, and 2.7%, respectively.
+The university's Consolidated Investment Pool is invested to maximize total return rather than current income consistent with provisions of the Uniform Prudent Management of Institutional Funds Act adopted by the State of Tennessee in 2007.
+The total return for fiscal year 2014 and the three and five years then ended was 17.4%, 8.8%, and 12.2%, respectively.

 All endowments not invested as part of the Consolidated Investment Pool are separately invested to observe requirements or limitations imposed by donors.
-Income earned and distributed on separately invested endowments amounted to \$155,802.37 for 2013.
+Income earned and distributed on separately invested endowments amounted to \$323,529.48 for 2014.

-Annuity and life income amounts held in trust are separately invested entities requiring detailed accounting to reflect specific compliance with terms of each trust and applicable federal regulations.
+Annuity and life income amounts held in trust are separately invested entities requiring detailed accounting to reflect specific compliance with the terms of each trust and applicable federal regulations.
 The investment objectives as reflected in each agreement vary widely since they are affected by the age, income level, and needs of the beneficiaries as well as motives and objectives of the donors.
-Interest, dividend, rent, and royalty income realized on these funds for 2013 amounted to \$1,697,679.01.
+Interest, dividend, rent, and royalty income realized on these funds for 2014 amounted to \$2,086,738.69.